Using the PATRIC Metagenomic Binning Service¶

 Log in to the PATRIC Website¶

-See Registration for information on logging in to the PATRIC website.
+See Registration User Guide for information on logging in to the PATRIC website.
 Once you are registered and logged in, you should see something like this:

 Provide an input file¶

 Input to the Binning Service must be found in a PATRIC workspace.
 You can upload files or use pre-existing files in your Workspace or in other Workspaces available to you.
-See /user_guides/workspaces for more about using the PATRIC Workspaces.
+See Workspace User Guide for more information about using the PATRIC Workspaces.

 Open the Binning Service¶